 The director of IT at the cancer treatment facility experienced this dilemma quite recently.
 The facility had adopted a policy that restricted universal access to the web, but employee complaints, including from C-level executives, were overwhelming.

 “People were furious,” said the IT director.
-“Once you start limiting usage in a medical setting, you pretty much render the internet useless for a healthcare organization.”
+“Once you start limiting usage in a medical setting, you pretty much render the internet useless for a healthcare organisation.”

 Proofpoint Browser Isolation

-Proofpoint engineers suggested that the organization try out Email and Browser Isolation.
+Proofpoint engineers suggested that the organisation try out Email and Browser Isolation.